datastax/zdm-proxy/proxy/README.md

 ## Known Issues
 - Keyspace support: The following edge case is not currently handled (due to logic in `Query.addKeyspace()`)
     - A DELETE statement involves a column with the same name as the table, i.e. `DELETE name FROM name`
-- Keyspace support: PREPARE statements.
-If a PREPARE statement does not include an explicit keyspace, there is a chance that the EXECUTE statement will be run in a keyspace in Astra that is different from the one run on the old database.
-This is because we need to queue EXECUTE statements but must allow USE statements to be executed immediately.
 - BATCH query support: currently does not support BATCH commands sent as plaintext with a QUERY opcode (this is how CQLSH sends BATCHs, which doesn't appear to follow the wire protocol)